Our instructors in Norwich are here to help you. Some of our top areas include:

 You might want to think about where you plan to drive in Norwich.
 If you think you’ll be stuck in traffic a lot, an automatic could be better for you, as you won’t have to worry about changing gears.
 However, you might lose out on the sense of control a manual transmission provides, especially when tackling hills.
 There are pros and cons to both sides, but it’s your decision to make!

 Choosing a test centre can take some thought, but our instructors are at hand to help you make the decision and teach you all the right routes.
+Have a look at DVSA's driving test centres page to find one closest to you.

 We’ve helped over 300,000 learners to pass their driving test.
 Imagine how many are in Norwich!
 Why not take a look at some of the lovely things they say about us?